aydin-ege/bilkent-course-scheduler/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
 Then download [persistent state hack for Streamlit](https://gist.github.com/tvst/036da038ab3e999a64497f42de966a92).
-I just copied it to Lib folder (because I'm lazy) but if you have a better idea, make the changes and send a pull request.
+I just copied it to Lib folder and imported it (because I'm lazy) but if you have a better idea, make the changes and send a pull request.

 To run it, open a terminal window and type
 ```sh